JeffLabonte/RustBookNotes/The_Rust_Programming_Language_Notes/chapter-10/Chapter 10 - Generics, Traits and Lifetime.md

 > Listing 10-18: Annotations of the lifetimes of `r` and `x`, named `'a` and `'b`, respectively
 >
 > Here, we’ve annotated the lifetime of `r` with `'a` and the lifetime of `x` with `'b`.
 As you can see, the inner `'b` block is much smaller than the outer `'a` lifetime block.
 At compile time, Rust compares the size of the two lifetimes and sees that `r` has a lifetime of `'a` but that it refers to memory with a lifetime of `'b`.
 The program is rejected because `'b` is shorter than `'a`: the subject of the reference doesn’t live as long as the reference.

+_Logic behind the need to change lifetime_

+> ```rust
+> fn longest(x: &str, y: &str) -> &str {
+>     if x.len() > y.len() {
+>         x
+>     } else {
+>         y
+>     }
+> }
+> ```
+>
+> Listing 10-21: An implementation of the `longest` function that returns the longer of two string slices but does not yet compile
+>
+> Instead, we get the following error that talks about lifetimes:
+>
+> ```text
+> error[E0106]: missing lifetime specifier
+>  --> src/main.rs:1:33
+>   |
+> 1 | fn longest(x: &str, y: &str) -> &str {
+>   |                                 ^ expected lifetime parameter
+>   |
+>   = help: this function's return type contains a borrowed value, but the
+> signature does not say whether it is borrowed from `x` or `y`
+> ```
+>
+> The help text reveals that the return type needs a generic lifetime parameter on it because Rust can’t tell whether the reference being returned refers to `x` or `y`.
+Actually, we don’t know either, because the `if` block in the body of this function returns a reference to `x` and the `else` block returns a reference to `y`!
+>
+> When we’re defining this function, we don’t know the concrete values that will be passed into this function, so we don’t know whether the `if` case or the `else` case will execute.
+We also don’t know the concrete lifetimes of the references that will be passed in, so we can’t look at the scopes as we did in Listings 10-18 and 10-19 to determine whether the reference we return will always be valid.
+The borrow checker can’t determine this either, because it doesn’t know how the lifetimes of `x` and `y` relate to the lifetime of the return value.
+To fix this error, we’ll add generic lifetime parameters that define the relationship between the references so the borrow checker can perform its analysis.